Login

 There is something so special about getting lost in the pages of a good book.
 I love reading.
 My favourite thing to do is to curl up under a blanket with a good book and a hot chocolate.
 When I was young, I used to love reading 'The Secret Seven' and 'The Famous Five' books by Enid Blyton.
 Now I'm older I still enjoy reading mystery novels.
 My favourite grown up book is 'The Night Circus' by Erin Morgenstern.

-We hope that you have had a lovely half term.
-The title for this half-term is ‘The Great Fire of London.’
+Welcome back after the Easter break!
+The title for this half-term is ‘Out and about.’
 Here is an overview of what we’ll be getting up to.

 We hope you find the resources below easy to access for supporting your child's learning at home and understanding the key objectives being covered.
 The list below includes: